 - English tour: at 6 pm (July and August at 8 pm)

 - Underground Science: around those areas that are closed to the general public, such as La Torca and La Mina.
 Fridays at 5.30 pm (July and August at 7.30 pm)

 - Cave Secrets: after the close, a small group of people can discover the secrets of the caves that aren’t shown in the other tours.

 - Spanish tour: from Tuesday to Sunday at 9.30 pm

 - English tour: from Tuesday to Sunday at 8 pm

 Remember to wear comfortable shoes, preferably sturdy shoes since the ground is slippery at some points, and bring a jacket, for the temperature are usually lower in the caves.

 During the summer Festival Internacional de Música y Danza de las Cuevas de Nerja (Spanish for Nerja Caves Music and Dance Festival), concerts and ballets are performed in the caves, especially in an amphitheatre-like chamber.

-The 2017 Festival will take place from June 10th to July 1st.
-You can buy tickets online.
+The 2020 Festival takes place from June 29th to August 3rd.
+You can buy tickets online. [to be confirmed]

 5. Caves of Nerja APP